 where all boundary faces are source free.
-Observe that loops are allowed to end on this boundary.
+Observe that loops are allowed to end on such smooth boundaries.

-To obtain a system with nontrivial 1-form symmetry charges, we must find a boundary on which the symmetry operators can terminate.
+To obtain a system with nontrivial one-form symmetry charges, we must find a boundary on which the symmetry operators can terminate.
 Ordinarily, this type of boundary, the "rough" boundary, has boundary edges sticking out of it.
 We find it more natural to define the rough boundary in the QF model to have every other boundary edge sticking out, so that all symmetry operators act on an even number of legs.
-Then, we define symmetry operators on paths C that terminate on the boundary edges.
-Source-free configurations, with $\hat{N}{C}^{\alpha} = 0$ , are and configurations related to these by interchanging colors, as in (9).
-This preserves the graphical constraint that loops of different colors may not intersect.
-For example,
+Then, we define symmetry operators on paths $\mathcal C$ that